jdpolakoff/sampleteach/readme2.md

 ## What does that mean?

 All we're talking about is how JavaScript allows us to share code among objects.
-It's a fairly simple concept with a fancy name.
+It's a simple concept with a fancy name.

 ## Why is prototypal inheritance important?

-It allows us to:
+1) It allow us to write less code -- remember the DRY principle.

-1) Write less code -- (DRY).
+2) It allows us to write code that is better-organized and more maintainable for other developers.
-2) Write code that is better-organized and more maintainable for other developers.
+This will be especially important if you're working on a large project with a team of developers.

 ## Learning Objectives
-- Understand how *prototypal inheritance* gives programmers additional flexibility.
+- Understand how prototypal inheritance gives programmers additional flexibility.
 - Understand how to use namespaces to organize application code.
 - Understand how to use a custom constructor method to set one or more properties on a new object.